ESL Classroom Grammar & Activities

 - And create simple questions and answers.

-Nigel draws upon more than ten years of teaching English and encouraging students to speak and be motivated students.
-He has created this Step by Step Guide, whereby you can build lessons efficiently and teach ESL students well.
+Nigel draws upon more than ten years of teaching English and encouraging students to speak and motivate them.
+He has created this Step by Step Guide to build lessons efficiently and teach ESL students well.

 The free printable resources mean you can reuse the lessons repeatedly, which builds familiarity and confidence.
 Details on the free resources can be found inside this book.